-Animal & Bylaw Services responds to complaints regarding dogs violating the Responsible Pet Ownership Bylaw 23M2006.
+We respond to complaints regarding dogs violating the e responds regarding dogs violating the Responsible Pet Ownership Bylaw 23M2006.
 Calgarians can file complaints about dogs barking excessively or those off their owner’s property (at large).
-You must report dog bites and other aggressive animal incidents, such as chases or attacks, immediately to Animal & Bylaw Services by calling 3-1-1.
+You must report dog bites and other aggressive animal incidents, such as chases or attacks, immediately by calling 3-1-1.

 Under the bylaw, dogs must remain on their owner’s property.
 Keeping dogs on your property prevents them from becoming a neighbourhood nuisance.
 This reduces the chance than a neighbour will complain about your pet regarding behaviours like defecating on their property or chasing their pets.
 A dog roaming off his owner’s property also create safety concerns for the dog, as they may be hit by a vehicle or attacked by wildlife, such as coyotes.